expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 dependent on an algorithm, and we're talking about actual currency here.*

 A:  We're dependent on algorithms all the time.
-What do you think runs the entire Internet, financial exchanges, the power grid, mobile phone systems, etc.  HFT is a special case of many disparate, complex, opaque, proprietary algorithms competing against each other, interacting in sometimes emergent, unpredictable ways (Flash Crashes).
+What do you think runs the entire Internet, financial exchanges, the power grid, mobile phone systems, etc.  [HFT][18] is a special case of many disparate, complex, opaque, proprietary algorithms competing against each other, interacting in sometimes emergent, unpredictable ways (Flash Crashes).